cs573-22s/a2-DataVis-5ways/README.md

 This rudimentary graph was helpful to build off of.
 Reading in the values was very easy using d3.csv and it was even able to extrapolate the names of each of the columns.
 After toying with the domains of both axes I was able to get the scaling correct which wasn't painful.
 Plotting the data was also easy enough except for two rows that didn't have an MPG.
 Two values reported NaN and my D3 decided they would be off the charts.
-I put in a catch for any value that wasn't a number and then just make the radius of their circles 0 to hide them.
+I put in a catch for any value that wasn't a number and then just made the radius of their circles 0 to hide them.
 I also manually set the color of each manufacturer.
 The new colors I chose are easier for me to distinguish but they don't correlate to the brands.
 But since every car brand is just associated with silver there isn't a specific (unique) color for each brand.
-Size and opacity were simple in D3 but outside of data changing things stylistically tended to be tricky.
+Size and opacity were simple in D3 but outside of data, changing things stylistically tended to be tricky.
 Labeling the axes was alright once I figured out that the 'rotation transform' causes the 'translate transform' to behave differently.
 Extending the tick marks created the proper grid, but I was unable to figure out a way to have only 4 labeled ticks but have 3 other smaller ticks between them.
 Changing the color of the background was alright but changing the color of the grid was hackier.
+I decided to try and implement the smaller graph inside of the legend to show the distribution of car brands instead of the standard legend for this example (See Achievements).

 Overall, aside from the missing smaller interlaced grid lines, the graph matches pretty perfectly.